akramj13/resume/files/rendercv_output/Akram_Jamil_CV.md

 - [GitHub Link](https://github.com/akramj13/ai-webscrape)
 - Built an AI-Powered Webscraper that can pull data from any website, given a prompt, using a Meta's Ollama AI (Llama ver.
 3.2).
 - Created an NLP-powered solution that dynamically extracted relevant content from website URLs based on user prompts, achieving accurate data retrieval across 100+ test cases, enhancing web-scraping efficiency.
-- Designed front-end in React.js Framework and the Selenium Python Package.
+- Designed front-end in React.js Framework and the Selenium Python Package and connected using a Flask server.

 ## Random Forest Classifier for Stock Predictions